Samsung QN95D TV Review

 0.059

-The Samsung QN95D has fantastic HDR brightness.
+The Samsung QN95D has excellent HDR brightness.
 Highlights really pop out during darker scenes, and the TV is bright enough that very bright specular highlights even stand out in well-lit scenes.
 Combined with its fantastic contrast, this TV provides a very impactful HDR viewing experience.

 Results with HDR Tone Mapping set to 'Active':